-Terp Profiles – What are They, and Why do They Matter?
+What are they, and Why do they matter?

 Chances are, if you’re a cannabis consumer, you’ve heard of terpenes.